Brian Morehouse

 Brian Dean Morehouse (born July 2, 1968) is an American college basketball coach currently serving as the head coach of the Hope Flying Dutch women's basketball team.

 Career

 On January 25, 2020, Morehouse became the fastest college basketball coach (men's or women's) to reach 600 wins, reaching the mark in his 690th game.
 His record would later get broken by G.P.
-Gromacki, Amherst College's women's head coach on February 2, 2024.
+Gromacki, Amherst College's women's basketball head coach, on February 2, 2024.